-Training opportunities for 2014 will be uploaded here as they become available.
+Ongoing training opportunities will be uploaded here as they become available.

-The National Health Education and Training in Simulation (NHET-Sim) Program is a national training program offered free of charge and funded by the Department of Health until December 31st 2014.
+The National Health Education and Training in Simulation (NHET-Sim) Program is a national training program offered free of charge and funded by the Department of Health.
 The NHET-Sim Program uses simulation as the basis to explore clinical education and participants can complete the program purely online or a combination of online and in person workshops.
 After completing the two core modules, participants can choose as many elective modules as they like from a range of eleven online modules.
 The e-learning component of the NHET-Sim program takes approximately 12 hours to complete.
 The workshop component takes approximately 2 days.

 The following organizations have endorsed the NHET-Sim program for CPD points:

 - The Australian College of Emergency Medicine (ACEM)

 - The College of Intensive Care Medicine (CICM)